Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 In this task, you will try out the Application in a web browser.

 1. Press **F5** to run the Application.
-The project gets compiled and the local IIS Web Server starts.
-The local IIS Web Server will automatically open a web browser pointing to the web-server URL.
-This will allow you to try out the web application.
+The project is compiled and the local IIS Web Server starts.
+The local IIS Web Server will automatically open a web browser pointing to the URL of the Web server.

  	![Application running in a web browser](./images/Application-running-in-a-web-browser.png?raw=true "Application running in a web browser")